letsandeepio/letsandeepio/README.md

 **Currently**

-- Team Lead - Frontend/Fullstack - at a Calgary-based Digital Transformation Co.
+- Engineering Manager at Bounteous Canada
-- Working as Software Engineer with a New York-based Recruitment CRM company
+- Individual Contributor a New York-based talent technology company specializing in cloud-based software solutions for recruitment and talent acquisition.

 **Elsewhere**